-- Pack the lemons as tightly as possible into a clean, airtight jar.
+- Pack the lemons as tightly as possible into a clean, airtight jar (I use mason jars or canning jar with lids).
 The less space there is between the lemons the better and it will make for a more attractive presentation.
 Make sure to then cover the lemons with juice from remaining 4 lemons and let the spices settle.

 - Store in a cool, dark place.
 The lemons will soften slightly and juice will be released.
-After 5 days add as many more salted lemons as will fit into the jar.
+After 5 days add as many more additional salted lemons as will fit into the jar (See Note 1).
 Pack the lemons so tight that they won't dislodge as they soften and preserve.
 They will be ready after one month of preserving.